 Want to learn WordPress?
 This is the right podcast for you!
 Your Website Engineer is a podcast started by Dustin Hartzler who is a Happiness Engineer at Automattic so he really has plenty of experience to share with you.
-Everything from needed skills to master WordPress to learning how to create a WordPress website, Dustin will teach you.
+Everything from the needed skills to master WordPress to learning how to create a WordPress website, Dustin will teach you.

 An all things WordPress live weekly podcast that comes from the WP Tavern’s kitchen.
-It’s led by the WP Tavern’s owner Jeff Chandler, and a WordPress marketer Marcus Couch.
+It’s led by the WP Tavern’s owner Jeff Chandler and a WordPress marketer Marcus Couch.
 Everything and anything from the WordPress ecosystem you’ll find in this weekly roundup.

 As you can see from the podcast recommendation section, all of these podcasters have a website as the base of their podcast business.
 So, don’t just take our word and this guide for it, see first-handed how podcasts and WordPress (yup, they’re built on it) go well with each other.
-And when you decide to start off, let this guide help you with each and every step towards starting a podcast business with WordPress.
+And when you decide to start, let this guide help you with each and every step towards starting a podcast business with WordPress.

 If you liked the article, feel free to share on Social and show us some love there!